KCL-BMEIS/OOP/week3B.md

 --

 .explain-bottom[
-Have a go at adding a constructor to your own code
+Exercise: add such a constructor to your own code
 ]

 ---